I am a full-stack Web Application Developer and passionate about exploring cutting edge technologies. I love to write technical blogs.

 In the synchronous write operation, we write as follows:

-When we talk about files it involves reading a small file or big chunks of files over a network which can take lot of time and memory which will be a very expensive operation.
+When we talk about files it involves reading a small file or big chunks of files over network which can take lot of time and memory which will be a very expensive operation.
 To resolve this problem Node.js File system Module has a power concept called Stream.

 Streams are a way to handle reading/writing files, network communications, or any kind of end-to-end information exchange in an efficient way.